csete/softrig/README.md

-Softrig is a simple software defined radio transceiver application for Softrock type SDR hardware.
+Softrig is a simple software defined radio transceiver application.

 Softrig is very much a work in progress...

 Objectives:

-* Provide a simple and straightforward SDR application that allows getting the most out of SoftRock transceivers.
+* Provide a simple and straightforward SDR application for getting the most out of commonly available SDR hardware.
 * Implement only the most basic SDR functionality but do it well.
 * Integrate with external applications through the Hamlib rigctld protocol and sedcondary audio interfaces.